duniter/duniter/doc/code_conventions.md

 `const` is the default variable declaration.
 Because most of the time we do not need to reassign a variable, so using `const` warns you if, by error, you try to reassign it.
 If reassignment was not an error and you do need to change the variable value, then modify `const` by `let` in this case.

-> We know, `const` if 5 characters and `let` is only 3.
+> We know, `const` is 5 characters and `let` is only 3.
 But these 2 more characters may be what makes the difference between robust and weak code.

 `var` is to be avoided, anytime.
 Prefer `const` or even `let`, everywhere.